- Museum number

 - Curator's comments

-The celebrated Kudara Kannon (Avalokiteśvara) in the Hōryūji temple, Nara, is called after the Korean kingdom of Paekche (Japanese Kudara) and has the 'archaic' smile and the treatment of drapery of early work made under Korean influence.
-Carved, like the original, by the ‘ichiboku zukuri’ method, almost wholly out of a single block of camphor wood and hollowed at the back to prevent splitting, this is one of two copies made by Niiro Chūnosuke.
+The celebrated Kudara Kannon (Avalokiteśvara) in Hōryūji temple, Nara, is called after the Korean kingdom of Paekche (Japanese, Kudara) and has the 'archaic' smile and the treatment of drapery of early work made under Korean influence.
+Carved, like the original, by the ‘ichiboku-zukuri’ method, almost wholly out of a single block of camphor wood and hollowed at the back to prevent splitting, this is one of two copies made by Niiro Chūnosuke.

-The Bodhisattva is known as the Kudara Kannon after the ancient Korean kingdom of Paekche (Japanese Kudara), whence the sculpture was once thought to have originated.
+The sculputre is known as the Kudara Kannon after the ancient Korean kingdom of Paekche (Japanese, Kudara), whence it was once thought to have originated.
 However, it differs in several respects from other seventh-century figures in the Hōryūji collection which have a clearly Korean inspiration.
-The body is altogether more adult and graceful, and the half-smile is more gentle than the 'archaic smile' common to most Asuka period wood and bronze sculptures.
+The body is altogether more adult and graceful, and the half-smile is more gentle than the 'archaic smile' common to most Asuka-period wood and bronze sculptures.
 The Kudara Kannon is not mentioned in any temple document before the seventeenth century, and its origin is still something of an enigma.

 - Not on display